 - Execute a Grant Contract Agreements with Minnesota Housing outlining the scope of work to be performed.
-The Grantee may also be responsible for completing the proposal, budget, work plan and/or other exhibits to the Grant Contract Agreement(s). - Maintain financial records for a minimum of six years after the Grant Contract Agreement(s) ends that document the use of all grant proceeds awarded.
-Minnesota Housing, at its sole discretion, may request to review the accounting and documentation of such records at as part of a site visit or at other times. - Complete and submit all invoices and required reports on time in a manner determined by Minnesota Housing. - Have a written conflict of interest policy and take necessary steps to prevent individual and organizational conflicts of interest.
-All suspected, disclosed, or discovered conflicts of interest must be reported to Minnesota Housing in a timely manner. - Comply with applicable contracting and bidding requirements defined in the Grant Contract Agreement.

-- Comply with all affirmative action and non-discrimination requirements defined in the Grant Contract Agreement. - Comply with all applicable state statutes, rules and policies.
+The Grantee is responsible for completing the proposal, budget, work plan and/or other exhibits to the Grant Contract Agreement(s). - Maintain financial records for a minimum of six years after the Grant Contract Agreement(s) ends that document the use of all proceeds awarded pursuant to the Community Stabilization Program.
+Minnesota Housing, at its sole discretion, may request to review the accounting and documentation of such records as part of a site visit or at other scheduled times. - Complete and submit all invoices and required reports in a timely manner as determined by Minnesota Housing. - Have a written conflict of interest policy and take necessary steps to prevent individual and organizational conflicts of interest.
+All suspected, disclosed, or discovered conflicts of interest must be reported to Minnesota Housing in a timely manner. - Comply with applicable contracting and bidding requirements defined in the Grant Contract Agreement. - Comply with all affirmative action and non-discrimination requirements defined in the Grant Contract Agreement. - Comply with all applicable state statutes, rules and policies.

-Chapter 7 - Disbursement Requests
+Chapter 6 - Disbursement Requests

-After the Grant Contract Agreement is fully executed, the Grantee may only submit a disbursement request to Minnesota Housing using the disbursement request form provided by Minnesota Housing.
-On the disbursement request form, the Grantee must identify the amount of Eligible Expenses by eligible expense category.
+After the Grant Contract Agreement is fully executed, the Grantee may submit a disbursement request to Minnesota Housing using the disbursement request form attached to the Grant Contract Agreement.
+On the disbursement request form, the Grantee must identify the amount of expenses by eligible expense category.
 Grantees shall use the disbursement form provided by Minnesota Housing.
-Disbursement will be made directly to the Grantee and will be on a reimbursement basis only.
-Minnesota Housing will process one disbursement request per month for each Grantee.
+Disbursement will only be made to the Grantee or their designated title agent as approved by Minnesota Housing.

-The Grantee shall provide evidence of the Eligible Expenses incurred with the disbursement request, which may include contractor pay applications/draw requests, paid invoices, photographs of work in progress and completed work, and invoices for Eligible Expenses.
+The Grantee shall provide evidence of the eligible incurred expenses with the disbursement request, which may include such supporting documentation as contractor pay applications/draw requests, paid invoices, photographs of work in progress and completed work, and invoices for the eligible expenses in Chapter 3.
 Minnesota Housing may request additional documentation as needed to verify expenses.